aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-jpa-transaction-management.md

 ## 2. Querydsl Integration and EntityQuery

 While the standard JPA `EntityManager` is powerful, it has limitations when writing complex dynamic queries, often requiring the use of string-based JPQL.
-Aspectran resolves this by integrating **Querydsl** at the engine level.
+Aspectran resolves this by integrating **QueryDSL** at the engine level.

 ### Benefits of Adopting Querydsl
 1.  **Type-safety**: Queries are written in Java code rather than strings, allowing syntax errors to be caught immediately at compile time.